The hallway stretched before him like a throat.

 "Getting there."

 "Then find the map."
 Her form began to flicker more rapidly.
-"In Father's study on the first floor.
+"In Daddy's study.
+First floor.
 He keeps a map that shows the way to the Heart.
-But be careful—he knows when people touch his things.
-And he doesn't like intruders."
+But be careful careful careful—he knows when people touch his things.
+And he doesn't like it.
+Not at all."

 The cold was becoming unbearable.
 His hands were going numb.